What Will Happen to My Email Account After I Die?

 Using the Email Provider's "Legacy" Tool

 Some technology companies are creating ways to allow their account holders to determine what will happen to their accounts after death.
-For example, Google (gmail) offers an Inactive Account Manager that allows you to choose whether to delete the account or pass (some) account information on to your survivors after a period of inactivity.
-Here is what Google says about this:
+For example, Google (Gmail) offers an Inactive Account Manager that allows you to choose whether to delete the account or pass (some) account information on to your survivors after a period of inactivity.

-If your email provider offers a tool like this, it is a good way to choose for yourself what will happen to your account after you die.
-If your email provider does not provide a tool like this, it may soon.
+If your email provider offers a tool like this, it's a good way to choose for yourself what will happen to your account after you die.
+If your email provider doesn't provide a tool like this, it may soon.
 As the law moves toward allowing executors more authority over digital assets, tech companies will likely come up with more ways to let account holders control the fate of their accounts.

 If You Don't Make a Plan